GalkaKG/kafka-ecommerce-data/Readme.md

 ## Overview

-The **Task EGT Digital** project is a data processing application designed to handle and process e-commerce data, interact with Kafka, and generate data for testing purposes.
+The **Kafka ecommerce data** project is a data processing application designed to handle and process e-commerce data, interact with Kafka, and generate data for testing purposes.
 The project includes components for both consuming and producing Kafka messages, generating test data, and interacting with a database schema for e-commerce applications.

 ## Directory Structure